LandazuriPaul/Codenames/README.md

 - Mobile friendly!
 So that the spymasters can be even more discrete!

-- Master mode to have different tile colours when revealed or not.

-- Who's turn it currently is?
+- Whose turn is it currently?

 - Join a game / New game in different menus